Generalized Global Symmetries of $T[M]$ Theories: Part II: Compactification to 4d

 One can look at the moduli space of the theory, which, for one choice of polarization, namely $L^{(0)}=0$, is given by $(T_{\C}\times \frak{t}_{\C} \times \frak{t}_{\C})/W$ where $T$ is the Cartan of $G$ and $W$ the Weyl group.
 The five copies of $\frak{t}\simeq \frak{t}^{\vee}$ is rotated by $SO(5)$, which would enhance to $SO(6)$ if $T$ is decompactified.

 Another symmetry of the moduli space is given by multiplying $T_\C$ with an element of the center.
 This is exactly the action of the 0-form symmetry given by the center of $G$.
 For general polarizations, this symmetry will be gauged, and moduli space will be a further quotient by a finite group, with orbifold singularities.
 These singularities are exactly what correspond to $L^{(0)}$ 2-form symmetries of the theory.
+The charged objects are ``axion strings'' in the 4d theory---defects around which the vevs of the scalars are required to trace out a non-trivial loop in the moduli space.

 One can also consider the moduli space on $S^1\times \R^3$, which adds two $T$ factors associated with the vevs of the electric and magnetic lines.
 A covering of the moduli space is $(T_{\C}\times T_{\C} \times T_{\C}\times \frak{t}_{\C})/W$.
-Here the 1-form electric and magnetic symmetry acts by multiplying the second and third factor by an element of the center.\footnote{Note that this is not in conflict with the fact that only 0-form symmetries natually act on moduli spaces, as there is a $S^1$ in the geometry.} To get the moduli given by a particular polarizaiton, one needs to quotient by the ``extra symmetries'' (i.e.~those killed by a choice of polarization).
+Here the 1-form electric and magnetic symmetries act by multiplying the second and third factor by an element of the center.\footnote{Note that this is not in conflict with the fact that only 0-form symmetries natually act on moduli spaces, as there is a $S^1$ in the geometry.} To get the moduli given by a particular polarizaiton, one needs to quotient by the ``extra symmetries'' (i.e.~those killed by a choice of polarization).
 After this, the two factors in the middle can be naturally written as $T'_\C\times T'^\vee_\C$, where $T'$ and $T'^\vee$ are the Cartan of $G/L^{(0)}$ (which is now not necessary simply-connected) and its dual.
 Then the charge lattice for the line operators $\pi_1(T'_\C\times T'^\vee_\C)$ will be ``correctly quantized.''

 We now describe the moduli space in more detail in low ranks.

 \paragraph{The case of $U(1)$.} In this case the moduli space is $S^1\times \R^5$.
 The rotation of $S^1$ is the action of the $U(1)$ 0-form symmetry in 4d.
 The dual of $\pi_1=\Z$ is what gives rise to a $U(1)$ 2-form symmetry of the 4d theory $T[T^2,U(1)]$.
 As the 6d theory is absolute, there is no choice of a polarization involved, and the moduli space will not depend on it.